AgbaD/collpy/description.rst

 .. code:: py

-    from colpy import *
+    from collpy import *
     # or single imports
-    from colpy import Load_bar
+    from collpy import Load_bar

     # Using a custom load bar